Pranesh1221/JavaScript-Coding-Practice/README.md

 **Answer: A**

 Under the hood, emojis are unicodes.
 The unicodes for the heart emoji is `"U+2764 U+FE0F"`.
-These are always the same for the same emojis, so we're comparing two equal strings to each other, which returns true.
+These are always the same for the same emojis, so we\'re comparing two equal strings to each other, which returns true.

 <div align="right">
     <b><a href="#javascript-coding-practice">↥ back to top</a></b>